-A $700 gaming PC is able to take it a notch up and use the RX 5600 XT.
-This card is capable of higher than 60 FPS average on most titles, beating the RX 5500 XT by about 15-25 FPS in most cases.
+A $700 gaming PC is able to take it a notch up and use the RX 6600.
+This card is capable of higher than 60 FPS average on most titles, beating the RX 6500 XT by over 30-50+ FPS in most cases.

-Combined with the power of the Ryzen 5 2600, it’s a power house of a PC.
-You will also be able to start out with a bit more storage space using the premium 500GB SSD from Samsung.
+Combined with the power of the Ryzen 5 5600, it’s a powerhouse of a PC at this price.
+You will also be able to start out with a bit more storage space compared to the $600 build listed here.

-When it comes to starting out with more storage space and having higher quality 1080p performance on ultra settings for most titles then a $700 build would be the way to go.
+When it comes to starting out with more storage space and having higher quality 1080p performance on ultra settings for most titles then a $700 build would be your sweet spot.